Anger management

 Anger management is a psycho-therapeutic program for anger prevention and control.
 It has been described as deploying anger successfully.

 Anger is frequently a result of frustration, or of feeling blocked or thwarted from something the subject feels is important.
 Anger can also be a defensive response to underlying fear or feelings of vulnerability or powerlessness.
-Anger management programs consider anger to be a motivation caused by an identifiable reason which can be logically analyzed and addressed.
+Anger management programs consider anger to be caused by an identifiable reason, which can be logically analyzed and addressed.